 An occasional brushing will do.
 This breed is a light shedder.

-Romeo and his "clone" Jameson napping on the sofa
+Romeo and his "clone" Jameson the puppy napping on the sofa

 Annie the Redbone Coonhound